What to Eat (and NOT eat!) with Mast Cell Activation Syndrome – Going Beyond Low Histamine Lists

 Salicylates are found in many plants, especially in mint.
 Some people start to have trouble breaking down salicylates.
 This can cause a variety of symptoms similar to MCAS.

-You can check your oxalate levels on a Great Plains Organic Acid Test to see if these might be an issue for you.
-You can reach out to our office if you are interested in checking your oxalates.
 I find oxalate issues in about 50% of my clients with MCAS.
 Salicylate issues are less frequent, but do occur.
 Sulfur foods can cause trouble for some people.
 It mostly affects people with genetic weaknesses for sulfur metabolism or those low in B6 and/or molybdenum.

 FODMAPs are a type of short chain carbohydrates and sugar alcohols found in foods like beans, onions, garlic, broccoli, and cauliflower.
 Sometimes people end up with FODMAP sensitivity when their gut flora gets out of balance.
 It can be tricky to track down sulfur and FODMAP sensitivities.
 These usually require elimination diets.